killiansheriff/SbatchPy/readme.md

     )

 ```
-By default, sbatchpy will check that ``config["output"]`` exists.
+By default, sbatchpy will check that ``config["output"]``'s directory folder exists.
 If it doesn't, you will be notified and the job will not run.

 Additionally, each sbatch submission script is saved inside the ``f"{os.getcwd()}/.job"`` folder.
 Another saving folder can be chosen by passing ``job_directory=my_saving_directory_path`` to the ``run`` function which is responsible of creating the submission script and running it using ``sbatch job_directory/config["job-name"]``.